- Created on the 1 February, 2017.

 The regulation of PTH secretion in healthy individuals occurs through a negative feedback mechanism of serum calcium on the parathyroid glands.
 The biologically active form is represented by the intact PTH, it has a half-life of under four minutes and has the ability to clear rapidly from circulation.
 The measurement of intact PTH is vital for differentiation of primary hyperparathyroidism from other forms of hypercalcemia, for example thyrotoxicosis, sarcoidosis and malignancy.
 Parathyroid hormone levels have been found to be elevated in patients with primary hyperparathyroidism.
 This has made it a specific and helpful tool in diagnosis of primary hyperparathyroidism.

-The minimum sensitivity detection limit of parathyroid hormone (PTH intact) using this human parathyroid hormone intact ELISA kit was approximately 1.72 pg/ml.
-The dynamic assay range for this kit is 12.7 – 966 pg/ml.
+The minimum sensitivity detection limit of parathyroid hormone (intact PTH) using current human PTH intact ELISA kit was approximately 1.72 pg/ml.
+The dynamic range for this assay is 12.7 – 966 pg/ml.

 - Intact PTH is stable in unfrozen EDTA plasma for 48 hours prior to laboratory Analysis.
 Clin.
 Chem.
 (1995) 41:6: page S47.
 Kruger, L., et al.

 - Metabolism of parathyroid hormone: physiological and clinical significance.
 Am.
 J. Med.
 (1974) 56: 774.
 Segre, G.V., et al.

 - The parathyroid polyhormones: New concepts in the spectrum of peptide hormone action.
 Endocrin.
 Rev. (1991) 12:110-117.
 Mallette, L.E.